circular-o/circular/docs/components/tooltip.md

 );
 ```

-To override it globally, set it in a root block in your stylesheet after the %LIBRARY_NAME% stylesheet is loaded.
+To override it globally, set it in a root block in your stylesheet after the %LIBRARY-NAME% stylesheet is loaded.

 ```css
 :root {